How to Pass the Civil Service Exam in the Philippines (2026 Guide)

 - Get your Notice of Assignment which tells you your exam room and testing center

-Some regions also offer online filing, but you still need to appear in person for verification and payment.
+Some regions offer online filing, but in-person verification is still required.
 Register early — slots fill up fast, especially in Metro Manila.
-Hindi mo gustong ma-late sa filing kasi maraming nagaapply.

 -